Business Advice Centre

 Our Partners

-The BAC is also referred clients from our other UEL centres and our partners in the East London community.
+The BAC also refers clients from our other UEL centres and our partners in the East London community.

 Student and Staff Volunteers